 can you drink alcohol in lebanon 7 essential facts

 Always carry your passport or driver’s license when heading out for drinks.
 This is crucial if you look younger than your age.
 The days of casual enforcement are over, particularly in high-profile tourist areas.
-Venues have professionalized their door policies, and you will notice the difference immediately.
+When considering is Lebanon safe for American tourists, know that venues have professionalized their door policies to meet international standards, and you will notice the difference immediately.

 can you drink alcohol in lebanon 7 essential facts 1